Our Board

 Scott has also coached multiple youth sports including basketball, football, baseball, and soccer.
 He has a unique and developmental coaching style with youth.
 He understands the role of a coach in training future high school athletes.

-Scott and Taffy, also from a timber family in Drain, have been married for 32 years and have lived in Salem the entire time, where they have raised their family.
+Scott and Taffy, also from a timber family in Drain, married in 1992 and have lived in Salem the entire time, where they have raised their family.
 Taffy was a 3-sport star in high school and played college volleyball at WOU.
 Together the two have emphasized to their four children all of the positive life skills that come from high school athletics.
 Hudson is the only child left at home and will graduate from WSHS in 2025.
 Hannah is an Oregon State graduate who is now working at OSU as the athletic trainer for women’s rowing and a proud Beaver.
 Paige is a University of Arizona graduate where she was a four-year starting volleyball player and ambassador for Fellowship of Christian Athletes.
 Holden was a scholarship football player at the University of Northern Arizona before pursuing a dream and transferring to the University of Oregon where he is currently part of the Oregon Duck football team.
 All are proud West Salem grads.

 Mike Maghan